Transparency and comparability

 Scope of reporting and data collection

 All of the information in this report refers to the sustainability-related activities of Tchibo GmbH and its operations in Germany.
 This includes our company headquarters in Hamburg, our roasting plants in Hamburg and Berlin, and our warehouses.
-Our international business units are also included provided they use centrally controlled processes and products.
+Our international business units are also included, provided they use centrally controlled processes and products.

-First application of the GRI standards
+Application of the GRI standard

 Global Compact Communication on Progress and German Sustainability Code

-This Sustainability Report also includes the Advanced Level Communication on Progress to the UN Global Compact, whose ten principles we have been committed to since joining the Compact in 2009.
+This Sustainability Report includes the Advanced Level Communication on Progress to the UN Global Compact, whose ten principles we have been committed to since joining the Compact in 2009.
 Based on the 21 ‘GC Advanced’ criteria, we provide information on key issues of our value chains, such as compliance with human rights and labour standards, environmental protection and anti-corruption.
 You can find an overview of these topics here.

 External audit by auditing firm

-The Sustainability Report 2016 of Tchibo GmbH, Hamburg was audited by the independent auditing firm Ernst & Young according to the International Standard on Assurance Engagements (ISAE) 3000.
-The subject matter of the audit was the management approach to, materiality of and four key indicators in our strategic action areas: Coffee and Consumer Goods value chains, environmental protection at our sites and during transport, as well as customers and products.
-The audited data is labelled with an in the text, in the GRI Content Index, and in the Overview of Key Indicators.
+The Sustainability Report 2017 of Tchibo GmbH, Hamburg was audited by the independent auditing firm Ernst & Young according to the International Standard on Assurance Engagements (ISAE) 3000.
+The subject matter of the audit was the management approach to, materiality of and two key indicators in our strategic action areas: Coffee and Consumer Goods value chains, environmental protection at our sites and during transport, as well as customers and products.
+The audited data is labelled with in the text, in the GRI Content Index, and in the Overview of Key Indicators.